PragmaTwice/protopuf/README.md

 ## Requirements

-- a compiler and a standard library implementation with C++20 support (only GCC 10 and its libstdc++ now)
+- a compiler and a standard library implementation with C++20 support
+    - only GCC 10 and its libstdc++ now
+- GoogleTest (optional)
-- CMake
+- CMake 3